top of page

 Yukari’s academic background in animal science and experience in the tech industry for the last decade brings a unique blend of experience and expertise to the board.
 With a solid background in program and project management, business operations, and process optimizations, Yukari is dedicated to advancing the organization's internal processes and project management practices.

-As a budding bird bander, Yukari is enthusiastic about expanding her knowledge in the field and supporting fellow beginners.
+As a novice bird bander, Yukari is enthusiastic about expanding her knowledge in the field and supporting fellow beginners.
 Additionally, she is passionate about driving greater awareness and community engagement for wildlife conservation.

 In her free time, Yukari enjoys birding, gardening, nature journaling, and hiking with her husband and two golden retrievers.